Blog

 Unlike standard motor vehicles, golf carts are not covered by the liability caps in F.S. § 324.021(9)(b)3, meaning golf cart owners face unlimited vicarious liability.
 This is one of the most important, and least understood, aspects of Florida golf cart law.

-Another Vehicle’s Driver
+When Another Driver Is Responsible

 When a golf cart is struck by a car, truck, or other motor vehicle, the driver of that vehicle may be liable if they were negligent.
 Speed differentials between golf carts and regular traffic make these collisions particularly devastating.